Main Walk: 15½ km (9.6 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 Retrace your earlier steps along Outwood Lane past the mini-roundabout.
 Turn right into Station Approach (signposted “Local Shops”) and veer left at the top for the station.
-Trains to London leave from the platform on the near side.
+Trains to London leave from Platform 1 on the near side.

-- Chipstead Downs is an important area of chalk downland which has been designated as a Site of Special Scientific Interest (the SSSI includes Banstead Wood).
+- Chipstead Downs is an important area of chalk downland which (with Banstead Wood) has been designated as a Local Nature Reserve and a Site of Special Scientific Interest.
 The information panels at Holly Lane car park describe its natural history and the impact of human settlement.